 - In the Boot Mode the Boot ROM Software is executed which provides no interface.
 There is no possibility to interact with this software. - In the Test Mode (used after production before delivery of the TOE) the logical interface that is visible on the electrical interface is defined by the IC Dedicated Test Software.
-This IC Dedicated Test Software comprises the test operating system and the package of test function calls stored in the Test-ROM. - In the System Mode and User Mode (used after TOE Delivery) the software interface is the set of instructions, the bits in the special function registers that are related to these modes and the physical address map of the CPU including memories.
-The access to the special function registers as well as to the memories depends on the CPU mode configured by the Smartcard Embedded Software.
+This IC Dedicated Test Software (Test ROM Software) comprises the test operating system and the package of test function calls stored in the Test-ROM.